ROB TREGENZA, PhD, Professor, Dean

-Kirk studied cinema at the University of Southern California, where he received an MFA in screenwriting and was a student of Frank Daniel’s.
-He also studied cinema, writing and economics at Lafayette College and Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
-He was a finalist or semi-finalist in a number of screenwriting fellowships and competitions, including AMPAS’ Nicholl Fellowships in Screenwriting; he has also optioned and developed material for both Hollywood and independent producers, and his most recent work includes a script he co-wrote with Aaron Henry that was optioned by independent director/producer Jason Wulfsohn.
+Kirk Kjeldsen studied cinema at the University of Southern California, where he received an MFA in screenwriting under the tutelage of Frank Daniel.
+He also studied at Lafayette College and Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
+He has been a finalist and semi-finalist in a number of screenwriting fellowships and competitions, including the Nicholl Fellowships in Screenwriting, and Scriptapalooza.
+Kjeldsen has sold, optioned, and developed material for a number of producers in various markets.

 Penny Adams holds a BA in Theatre from Marietta College.
-After graduation, she began her professional life as an Equity Stage Manager at Hayloft Dinner Theatre in Northern Virginia.
-She then moved to California and became the eleventh woman to be admitted into the Director’s Guild of America Trainee Program—which would later get her into the DGA, and on her way in a career in film and TV production.
+After graduation, she began her professional life as an equity stage manager at Hayloft Dinner Theatre in Northern Virginia.
+She moved to California and became the eleventh woman admitted to the Director’s Guild of America Trainee Program—from which she advanced into the guild as a full-fledged member, thus marking the beginning of a long career in film and TV.

-After graduating from the trainee program, she landed the position of Second Assistant Director on THE MUPPET MOVIE.
-Her responsibilities included setting all of the extras in the film.
-Continuing her way up the ladder, she then worked positions like First Assistant Director and Unit Production Manager on television shows, including MIAMI VICE, THE WHITE SHADOW, and CHEERS, and many other series and television movies.
+After graduating from the trainee program, Adams immediately landed the position of Second Assistant Director on The Muppet Movie.
+She then worked in positions such as First Assistant Director and Unit Production Manager on a variety of television shows including Miami Vice, The White Shadow, and Cheers.

-Ms. Adams is a struggling novelist, a Benedictine, a certified Spiritual Director, and an Emeritus Trustee of Marietta College.
+Adams served as a Production Executive at HBO for two seasons, overseeing several drama and comedy pilots.
+Currently, she is a struggling novelist, a Benedictine, a certified Spiritual Director, and an Emeritus Trustee of Marietta College.

-JAMES CONTNER began his career in New York as an assistant cameraman.
-During this time, he worked primarily on motion pictures; his most notable assignment First Camera Assistant on JAWS.
+James Contner began his career in New York as an assistant cameraman.
+During this time, he worked primarily on motion pictures.
+Notably, Contner was First Camera Assistant on Jaws.

-After five years as an assistant, he moves up to camera operator on MOVIN’ ON, a television series that shot all around the US.
-He then continued operating on various movies-for-television, TV series, and over ten feature films including SUPERMAN, THE WIZ, ALL THAT JAZZ, and ON GOLDEN POND.
-After working with director William Friedkin as an operator on THE BRINKS JOB, Jim was offered the opportunity to step up as the Director of Photography on Mr. Friedkin’s following film, CRUISING, starring Al Pacino.
+After five years as an assistant, Contner moved up to Camera Operator on the trans-American television series Movin’ On.
+He then continued operating on various movies-for-television, TV series’, and over ten feature films of which include Superman, The Wiz, All That Jazz, and On Golden Pond.
+After working with director William Friedkin as an operator on The Brinks Job, Contner was promoted to Director of Photography for Friedkin’s, Cruising, starring Al Pacino.

-During this time, he was also shooting commercials and music videos, one of which happened to be directed by Michael Mann.
-Mann, who was also Executive Producer of the then-emerging television series MIAMI VICE, a show that was changing the look of television, invited Jim to take over DP duties on the series.
+Contner continued filming motion pictures for the next seven years, lending his talents to films such as Nighthawks, So Fine, The Flamingo Kid, Eddie Macon’s Run, Heat, and Monkey Shines.
+During this time, he was also shooting commercials and music videos.
+Contner photographed a small project for Michael Mann, who was, at the time, executive producer of the then-emerging television series Miami Vice, a show that was changing the look of television.
+Mann invited Contner to take over DP duties on the series.

-Jim left MIAMI VICE during its second season to return to work in feature film.
-A year later, Michael Mann reached out once again with CRIME STORY, a new TV series slated to be shot in Chicago and Las Vegas.
-To sweeten the deal, Mann offered Jim the chance to direct one of the episodes.
+Contner left Miami Vice during its second season to return to work in feature film.
+A year later, Michael Mann reached out once again with Crime Story, a new TV series slated to be shot in Chicago and Las Vegas.
+To sweeten the deal, Mann offered Contner the chance to direct one of the episodes.

-This one episode led to a directing career in television that spanned the next twenty-four years.
-Over that period, Jim directed about 180 hours of dramatic series and movies for network and cable.
-Notable credits include 21 JUMP STREET, SISTERS, MIDNIGHT CALLER, STAR TREK: ENTERPRISE, CHARMED, ANGEL, FIREFLY, and BUFFY THE VAMPIRE SLAYER.
+This one episode led to a directing career in television would span the next twenty-four years.
+Over this period, Contner directed about 180 hours of dramatic series and movies for network and cable.
+Notable credits include 21 Jump Street, Sisters, Midnight Caller, Star Trek: Enterprise, Charmed, Angel, Firefly, and Buffy the Campire Slayer.

 JULIAN POZZI, MFA, Adjunct Professor